ageil/parallel-pmf/docs/tutorial.md

 | 1        | 3        | 2.5      |
 | $\vdots$ | $\vdots$ | $\vdots$ |

-The second file contains the *supplementary* information for all the <b>itemId</b> appeared in the first file.
-Similar to the first csv file, we expect an exact format for the header in accordance to the example below:
+The second file represents the *supplementary* information relating to each <b>itemId</b> in the first file.
+This data is not used for model fitting, but is only used for labeling purposes.
+Supplementary information for each userId is currently not supported out of privacy concerns.
+Similar to the first .csv file, we expect an exact header format in accordance with the example below:

 | itemId   | itemName                | itemAttributes                 |
 | -------- | ----------------------- | ------------------------------ |